movabletype/movabletype/t/README.md

 * installed addons/plugins
 * schema_version of core and addons/plugins

-So, when you update fixture, you need to remove additional addons/plugins before executing the following command.
+So, when you update fixture for Travis CI, you need to remove additional addons/plugins before executing the following command.

 ```sh
 $ MT_TEST_IGNORE_FIXTURE=1 prove ./t ./plugins/**/t